-- Children show a basic understanding of things that happened in the past (this may just be in the last few days and weeks). - Knowledge of castles as settings in fairy stories - Children are starting to ask questions and answer questions linked to a topic. - Queen Elizabeth II is our Queen and celebrated her Platinum Jubilee in 2022
+- Children show a basic understanding of things that happened in the past (this may just be in the last few days and weeks). - Knowledge of castles as settings in fairy stories - Children are starting to ask questions and answer questions linked to a topic. - Queen Elizabeth II was our queen and celebrated her Platinum Jubilee in 2022 - King Charles is our king